Motion Search and Motion Recap

 The image below highlights the difference in detection capabilities between Motion Search V1 and V2.

-Note: The MV32 fisheye camera does not support Motion search version 1.0 and thus will not be able to toggle between the modes.
+The MV32 fisheye camera does not support Motion Search version 1.0 and cannot toggle between modes.

 Optional: Disabling Motion Recap Images

 You have the option of disabling Motion Recap images and save bandwidth by enabling restricted bandwidth mode through the Quality and Retention settings tab.
-More on this toggle in this article here.
+Refer to Restricted Bandwidth Mode for MV for more information.

 Example Motion Recap image: